JOHN J. MICHALCZYK

 Boston College Professor Susan Michalczyk, former assistant director of the Arts & Sciences Honors Program, has been a partner with her husband, John, in both teaching and film production for over twenty years.
 In her film work, as in her academic career, Michalczyk’s focus is on issues of social justice and human rights.

-The Michalczyk's documentaries explore issues of discrimination, hatred, war and peace.
-Their films to date have given voice to those working for peaceful resolutions in Northern Ireland, the Balkans, South Africa and the Middle East; examined anti-Semitism in the Christian world; found inspiration from people and music in the wake of World War II, and taken on ignorance as it relates to persons with disabilities.
+The Michalczyks’ documentaries explore issues of discrimination, hatred, human rights, and social justice.
+Their films have given voice to those working for peaceful resolutions in Northern Ireland, the Balkans, South Africa, and the Middle East; to those confronting discrimination, racism, and abuse of power; and to those standing up against anti-Semitism, from the time of the Holocaust to the present.

-Directed and produced by John J. Michalczyk, in collaboration with Susan A. Michalczyk, John J. Michalczyk III, and other professionals.
-These documentaries focus on issues of social justice, both historical and current, as well as and conflict resolution in world trouble spots, including Northern Ireland, Germany, the Balkans, Africa, the Middle East, Sicily, Russia and the United States.
+Directed and produced by John J. Michalczyk, and Susan A. Michalczyk, in collaboration with their son, John J. Michalczyk III, these documentaries focus on issues of social justice, both historical and current, as well as conflict resolution in world trouble spots, including Northern Ireland, Germany, the Balkans, Africa, the Middle East, Sicily, Russia, and the United States.
 For a complete listing with information on each film, please visit our Films page.